 You can specify a third party’s email address in the record to have reports sent to that third party.
 To receive these reports, the third-party domain must also publish a DMARC record indicating that they accept reports on behalf of the domain, which is the subject of the report.

 You can specify up to two mailboxes; however, some senders may only send reports to the first address listed.
 An example record for this case is as follows:

 A.2.4 Collect and Analyze DMARC Reports

 Within 24 hours of publishing an initial DMARC record, you should begin to receive aggregate reports from systems that have received emails from your organization’s domain.
-Monitor the DMARC reports throughout the deployment process.
-These reports contain valuable information that you can use to support your efforts.
+Monitor the DMARC reports received throughout the deployment process, as they contain valuable information that you can use to support your efforts.

-DMARC reports are generated in a standardized XML format.
-They should be processed by an automated system.
-There are many open source, free, and commercial options available.
-Our report processing service also handles report processing and produces summary reports for you.
+DMARC reports are generated in a standardized XML format and should be processed by an automated system.
+There are many open source, free, and commercial options available for DMARC report processing.

-When analyzing DMARC reports, you should pay attention to the following components:
+When analyzing DMARC reports during this stage, you should pay attention to the following components:

-- Subdomains: Identify subdomains that are used to send mail and verify whether these subdomains are configured with SPF, DKIM, or DMARC.
+- Subdomains: Identify subdomains that are used to send email and verify whether these subdomains are configured with SPF, DKIM, or DMARC.

-- Internal IP addresses: Identify internal IP addresses that are used to send mail and verify whether the sent messages pass SPF and DKIM alignment as expected.
+- Internal IP addresses: Identify internal IP addresses that are used to send email and verify whether the sent messages pass SPF and DKIM alignment as expected.

-- Authorized senders: Third parties who are authorized to send mail on your organization’s behalf.
+- Authorized senders: Third parties who are authorized to send email on your organization’s behalf.
 Verify whether the sent messages pass SPF and DKIM alignment as expected;

 - Forwarders / Relays: Some mail servers, such as those supporting mailing lists, may be configured to automatically forward messages.
 These forwarded messages may fail SPF and DKIM checks when received but are benign; or